The Flying Phoenix is a creation based on classic Han Jian design. It is powerfully optimized for a fast "Cut and Thrust" sword technique.

 Sword only weight: approx. 795 g (1 lb.
 12 oz)

 Handle length: 20 cm (7.8"),

 Width at the hand guard: 32 mm, Width at the tip: 15 mm

 Accelerated tapering to a piercing point at 1/3 of the blade

 Thickness: 7.2 mm - 2.5 mm at the tip

 Blade Profile: diamond 4 surfaces

-Industrial grade precision case bronze fittings.
+Industrial grade precision case brass fittings.
 The hand guard is in the shape of spreading wing of a swift flying bird.